-At their core, topic-noise models are unsupervised generative topic models.
-There are many types and variants of unsupervised topic models (see [6] for a survey), but in the paper, we focus on generative models.
+The most prevalent type of unsupervised topic model is the generative model, which is the basis of the topic-noise model we propose.
 Generative topic models rely on the key assumption that documents are generated according to a known distribution of terms.
-The most widely used of the generative class is Latent Dirichlet Allocation (LDA) [7], which inspires the vast majority of other generative models.
+The most widely used of the generative class is Latent Dirichlet Allocation (LDA) [5], which inspires the vast majority of other generative models.
 LDA uses a bag-of-words model to find the parameters of the topic/term distribution that maximize the likelihood of documents in the data set over k topics.
-Among its direct descendants are Hierarchical Dirichlet Process (HDP) [8], Dynamic Topic Models (DTM) [9], and Correlated Topic Models (CTM) [10].
+Among its direct descendants are Hierarchical Dirichlet Process (HDP) [6], Dynamic Topic Models (DTM) [7], Correlated Topic Models (CTM) [8], and Twitter-LDA [9].
 Each of these iterations attempts to leverage the key assumption in a different manner to improve upon LDA.
 However, all of them use a single distribution to compute topics and ignore modeling noise.

 There are a few examples of generative topic models that attempt to incorporate multiple distributions within the generative process.
 Chemudugunta et al. [3] propose a special words topic model with a background distribution (SWB) to model different aspects of documents.
 Based on LDA, the approach of Chemudugunta et al. differs by incorporating word distributions (special word and background distributions) adjacent to the traditional topic-word distribution.
-While our approach has similarities (we will detail the differences in Section 4), there are two main differences, our modeling of noise differs from their special word and background distributions, and our models use word embeddings to better model topics and noise.
+While our approach has similarities (we will detail the differences in Section IV), there are two main differences, our modeling of noise differs from their special word and background distributions, and our models use word embeddings to better model topics and noise.